EmpowerOperations/volition/vcpp-client-reference/README.md

-# Volition C++ reference client
+# C++ Volition API

-This is a simple CMake project to help you get started with building your Volition client in C++.
-You should be able to modify the C++ client reference as you see fit and follow these steps with your own code.
+This is a simple CMake project to help you get started with building the Volition Client API for your C++ Application.
+This CMake project will use vcpkg to pull the necessary GRPC dependencies, use `protoc` with `optimizer.proto` to generate the necessary client-side code, and use the `Source.cpp` C++ reference client application to build a stub CPP application that demonstrates an Optimization with the Volition C++ API.

 ## Dependencies

 This project includes Vcpkg as a Git submodule to download dependencies such as gRPC.
 > Note: it is not sufficient to use the "Download Code" Button on github as this will not download the necessary submodule `microsoft/vcpkg`.
+> if you used git to clone this repository, you can initialize the vcpkg repository with
+> ```
+> cd .../vcpp-client-reference/vcpkg
+> git submodule init

 ## Building on Windows

 Pre-requisites:
 - A recent version of Visual Studio such as 2019 or 2022 with C++ tooling installed.